artkond/artkond.github.io/_posts/2017-04-10-cisco-catalyst-remote-code-execution.md

 ### ROPing a way out

 Since there wasn't a way to execute code on the stack I had to use it as a data buffer and reuse existing code in the firmware.
-The idea is to chain function epilogs in a meaningful way to perform arbitary memory writes.
+The idea is to chain function epilogs in a meaningful way to perform arbitrary memory writes.
 But wait, write what?
 Take a look at the decompiled function at `0x00F47A34`:

 ```c
 if ( ptr_is_cluster_mode(tty_struct_var->telnet_struct_field) )